Meet Vault12 at the Mansion House Summit in London, September 13, 2024.

 Multisignature | Yes | Yes |

-Main security differentiators
+Crypto wallet security feature differentiators

 - Allows for longer PIN codes, which might appeal to particularly cautious users.